antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 **IMPORTANT :bangbang:** Go to the [TensorFlow website](https://www.tensorflow.org/install/source_windows?hl=es-419#gpu) to check the compatibilities between Python, CUDA, cuDNN and Tensorflow versions.

+After cloning this repository, go to the main folder and copy and paste the following:

 ```
 conda create -n DIY_for_CGM_pred python=3.10
 ```